 - UA-Hub, UA-Pro, and UA-Lite

 - 18-22AWG cable.
-Two tested recommendations are:
+Two tested cable recommendations are:

-Wiring the UniFi Access devices
+Wire the UniFi Access devices

 Frequently asked questions